Kong/kubernetes-ingress-controller/docs/references/annotations.md

 ## `configuration.konghq.com/protocol`

 This annotation can set a protocol — `http`, `https`, `grpc`, or `grpcs` — on a Service resource.
+The services you define will map to the [Kong Service](https://docs.konghq.com/1.4.x/admin-api/#service-object), operating on the protocol that you set.

 ## `configuration.konghq.com/protocols`

 This annotation can set a pair of protocols (`http`,`https`) or (`grpc`,`grpcs`) on an Ingress resource.
+The paths in the Ingress resources you define will map to the [Kong Routes](https://docs.konghq.com/1.4.x/admin-api/#route-object), operating on the protocol that you set.

 ## `ingress.kubernetes.io/service-upstream`